-Units between 751 and 1,000 square feet maximum (up to two bedrooms) requires Planning Commission review Architectural compatibility Must incorporate similar or complementary architectural features as the principal and surrounding structures
+quires Planning Commission review

+ust incorporate similar or complementary architectural features as the ncipal and surrounding structures

+1

 Currently, applicants must pay a Planning Permit processing fee of \$372 for staff-level administrative review of certain ADU applications that do not qualify for ministerial review.
 For ADU applications that require Planning Commission review, Planning Permit fees are based on staff cost with a minimum deposit of \$1,000.
 The requirement for Planning Commission review can be considered a constraint.
 The city revised the ADU ordinance following adoption of this Housing Element to remove the requirement for Planning Commission review for any ADU less than 1,200 square feet in size.
 Thus, the ministerial review process now in place saves applicants both time and money.
 For units 1,200 square feet and larger, the city has opted to maintain Planning Commission review as an incentive for applicants to propose smaller and therefore more affordable units (both to construct and rent).
 This approach has proven effective in at least one instance in which an applicant has revised an ADU plan to fall below the 1,200-square-foot threshold.